 Preparing food ahead of time can be a big time saver.
 I normally will make my dessert on the Wednesday evening before.
 The turkey will be made early on Thursday morning and will cook all day, which will give the aroma of Thanksgiving in the air.
 It will only need to be warmed on Thursday.
+If you aren’t up for cooking the turkey or rolls, it will be just fine to purchase…no one will ever know.
 The only thing left to do on Thursday morning is to make the rolls.
 This gives them plenty of time to rise on Thursday before baking right before meal time.

 Set the Table a Few Days Before

 Setting the table is the one thing you don’t want to be doing on Thanksgiving Day.
 Having your table decorations and table set, will allow for more time doing other things.
 This will be one less thing that is already taken care of and can be taken care of in advance.